Do I Have to Report Long-Term Disability on My Taxes?

 Call Preszler Injury Lawyers Today

 If you’ve been diagnosed with a serious medical condition that prevents you from earning a regular income from your employer, navigating the complexities of the Income Tax Act may feel daunting.
 If you have questions about paying taxes on your long-term disability benefits payments, Preszler Injury Lawyers may be able to provide you with helpful assistance and advice.
-To discuss your situation, call Preszler Injury Lawyers today at (416) 364-2000 for a free, initial consultation.
+To discuss your situation, call Preszler Injury Lawyers today at 1-800-JUSTICE> for a free, initial consultation.